 Everyone knows what a river is, and even those unconcerned about the environment know the importance of clean, drinkable water.
 Most people are familiar with lesser watercourses such as creeks, streams and brooks.
 But in the American Southwest there is a unique kind of waterway few people know of — the ciénaga.
-And so few remain healthy that, absent awareness of what a ciénaga is and their importance, these endangered habitats will soon become extinct.
+So few ciénagas remain healthy, absent awareness of what ciénagas are and their importance, these endangered habitats may soon become extinct.

 As explained below, until late 2018, there were only 155 ciénagas known to exist in the Southwest and, of them, only 68 remain functional or restorable, with 56 percent severely damaged or dead.

 These percentages obscure the harsh reality that 95 percent of ciénaga habitat has been lost, and those few that remain are damaged and smaller.
 Nine miles of the 48-mile-long Burro Ciénaga runs through the Pitchfork Ranch, the upper two miles are historic ciénaga, with three miles of historic ciénaga habitat on two ranches north of the Pitchfork: three miles on the Otto Prevost Ranch and three-quarters of a mile on the C-Bar Ranch.

 "Ciénaga" is a Spanish term for desert marsh, bog or shallow, slow moving water.
 At long last, as ciénagas have become seriously studied, thinking about them has evolved, the definition improved and their function better understood.
 The ciénaga on the Pitchfork Ranch and those in the arid Southwest might be better labeled Aridland Ciénagas: